sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ## Component Registration
 {: #component-registration-taxonomy title="Component Registration"}
-Component onboarding describes how an individual component becomes part of the ecosystem; registering with the orchestrator, advertising capabilities, establishing its administrative interface, and subscribing to relevant topics.
+Component onboarding describes how an individual component becomes part of the SACM ecosystem; registering with the orchestrator, advertising capabilities, establishing its administrative interface, and subscribing to relevant topics.

 ### Interaction